 While separate non-responsive websites are still used, many site owners are converting to mobile responsive sites.
 There are multiple advantages to using a mobile responsive website, including:

 Adaptability: Mobile responsive sites use percentages to determine what size adjustments to make to the website, instead of manually set sizes.
 Because of this, responsive websites can adapt to fit almost any device’s screen size without modification.

 Zoom: Mobile responsive sites also allow users to zoom in for a mobile serving version, or to zoom out for the traditional desktop version.
 Chrome currently has an option for visitors to view a site in desktop mode on a mobile device, but most site visitors do not use this feature.

 Styling: Another advantage of mobile responsive sites is that they automatically work with most page content, such as images, text, and page design.
 This ensures that the content you put on the page will be what users view when they open the website on a mobile device.

 In our next article we will look at tips on how to give users the best experience for both mobile responsive websites and non-responsive separate sites.
-For more information on making your website mobile-friendly, contact tekRESCUE, an IT company in San Marcos, TX, to speak to a technology professional.
+For more information on making your website mobile-friendly, contact tekRESCUE, a Web Design and SEO company in San Marcos, TX, to speak to a technology professional.